stephanie-wang/ray/benchmarks/README.md

 3. (up to 1 day, if AWS limit requests required) We'll be using AWS EC2 for all experiments.
     You can check out the autoscaler configurations for the clusters we'll be deploying in `ray/benchmarks/cluster-scripts/*.yaml`.
     The default AWS region in the included autoscaler configs is `us-west-2`, but you can always replace this with your preferred region (just search and replace `us-west-2` in the .yaml files).
-    Here are the minimum instance types that we required for the lineage stash paper, but note that you can always decrease the quantity that you use and run a smaller version of the experiment.
+    Here are the instance types that we used for the lineage stash paper.
+    The maximum quantity is the quantity used in the SOSP'19 paper, but note that you can always decrease the quantity that you use and run a smaller version of the experiment.
     Also, we have listed which instances we recommend you run as spot requests, but note that you can always run with on-demand instead.
     Please check your AWS EC2 dashboard to make sure that your minimum instance limits match these in your specified region.